AyaniKhalilah/FlashCards0/FlashCards/README.md

-![Lab1]
 ## FlashCards

 ## Lab 1

 ### App Description
-App presents a flashcard witha promt on one side, and answer appears when the "flashcard" is clicked.
+App presents a flashcard with a promt on one side, and an answer appears when the flashcard is clicked.

 ### App Walk-though